slinlee/slinlee.github.io/wedding.md

 ## Transportation 🚌
 We’ll be providing transportation for all guests from July 2-5 to wedding events and sightseeing tours.
-If you’d prefer your own rental car, or need one for after the wedding events, our wedding planner Haffi can help you out. haffi@pinkiceland.is
+If you’d prefer your own rental car, or need one for after the wedding events, our wedding planner [Haffi (haffi@pinkiceland.is)](mailto:haffi@pinkiceland.is) can help you out.